mrcavalcanti/mosaicoo/docs/sources/datasources/elasticsearch.md

 #### Include frozen indices

-When `X-Pack enabled` is active and the configured Elasticsearch version is higher than `6.6.0`, you can configure Grafana to not ignore [frozen indices](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/frozen-indices.html) when performing search requests.
+When `X-Pack enabled` is active and the configured Elasticsearch version is higher than `6.6.0`, you can configure Mosaicoo to not ignore [frozen indices](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/frozen-indices.html) when performing search requests.

 ### Logs